hlmeS/tableau/PITCHME.md

 +++

-Various aspects of BA can be categorized descriptive, diagnostic, predictive, and diagnostic analytics.
-Visual analytics draws from each of the four categories.
+#### BA can be categorized based on the nature of the analytics approach.

 ![Types of BI/BA](assets/BA_types.png)

 +++

-Applied processes and methods vary between different analytics scopes.
-Your objectives will determine which approach best fits your needs.
+#### Your objectives will determine the best analytics approach.
 ![Scope of BI/BA](assets/BA_scope_nobg.png)

 ---